EricMFink/PRcasebook/Chapters/Part 3 - Duty of Care/Malpractice.md

 In the case before us, the objective of the deed was to transfer ownership of the real estate to joint tenancy between the father and the son.
 The complaint alleges no invalidity in the documents and no conflict of the result with decedent's intentions.
 The estate taxes that were due at Theodore Marker's death were the natural result of the form of ownership chosen by the decedent and not the result of any negligence by respondent.
 In this case summary judgment was proper.
 We therefore need not discuss the disputed application of the statute of limitations.

-# Questions

-Quick Reminder:

-Joint Tenancy is where the interest of the decedent is automatically transferred to the surviving joint tenant upon death.

-However, with a Tenancy in Common, the decedent's interest in the property is determined by the terms of the will.
+\halfsep

+\Begin{questions}

-Why didn't Marker have an attorney-client relationship with Greenberg? # Questions
+1. Why didn't Marker have an attorney-client relationship with Greenberg?

-Was Greenberg negligent?
+2. Was Greenberg negligent?
 Would Marker's father have had a malpractice action against Greenberg?

-Who is the real party in interest: Marker or his father's estate?
+3. Who is the real party in interest: Marker or his father's estate?
 Why did Marker's father choose joint tenancy rather than tenancy in common?
 What outcome was Marker's father trying to accomplish?
 Did Greenberg help him achieve that outcome?
 All else being equal, do you think Marker's father would have wanted to minimize the tax?

-_Breach of Duty_

-If an attorney-client relationship exists, then the attorney owes certain legal duties to the client.
-In order to prevail in a malpractice action, the plaintiff must prove that the attorney breached one of those legal duties.
-However, different duties have different liability standards.
+\End{questions}

+# Breach of the Duty

-# <a href="https://scholar.google.com/scholar_case?case=17856615835761866048">Equitania Ins. v.
-Slone & Garrett, 191 S.W.3d 552 (Ky.
-2006)</a>
+\case{Equitania Ins, v.
+Slone & Garrett}{191 S.W.3d 552}{Ky.
+2006}

-_Summary:_ Attorney Laurel Garrett represented Vimont in a shareholder dispute.
-Vimont filed a malpractice claim against Garrett, alleging that she provided unsound advice.
-The trial court instructed the jury that attorneys are not liable for errors of judgment, and the jury found for Garrett.
-The Supreme Court reversed, holding that attorneys must exercise ordinary care under the circumstances.
+WINTERSHEIMER, Justice.

 This appeal is from an opinion of the Court of Appeals which affirmed a judgment of the circuit court based on a summary judgment/jury verdict that rejected the claim of the Equitania Insurance Company and its Vimont shareholder group for legal malpractice against Garrett and her law firm.

 The major issues are whether the proper standard for proving liability in a legal malpractice case was followed and whether the instructions given by the trial judge to the jury regarding specific factual issues violated the rule in favor of barebones jury instructions.

 Two groups of shareholders, the Vimont group, composed of four of the shareholders, and the Pavenstedt group, composed of a group of shareholders led by Johann Pavenstedt began to vie for control of Equitania, an insurance company which provided insurance for horse owners.

 After the Vimont group bought out the Pavenstedt group, the company continued to decline in its efforts to return a profit.
 Vimont eventually entered an agreement to sell the book of business to Markel Insurance Company.
 That deal was closed in January 1995.
 In March of that year, the Vimont group filed a civil action in circuit court, seeking to rescind the agreement between them and the Pavenstedt group.
 That case was assigned to Fayette Circuit Judge Gary Payne.
 A judgment was rendered against the Vimont group and it was upheld by the Court of Appeals in an unpublished opinion.

 Laurel Garrett and the law firm of Slone & Garrett represented the Vimont group in its attempt to gain control of the company prior to Vimont buying the shares of Pavenstedt.
 As a result of that representation, Vimont filed a civil action against Garrett in circuit court in February of 1997, alleging legal malpractice by Garrett in connection with her representation.
 That case was assigned to Fayette Circuit Judge John R. Adams and it is the principal subject of this appeal.
 Judge Adams ruled against Vimont and the Court of Appeals upheld that decision.
 This appeal followed.

 This case is a complex legal malpractice claim brought by Vimont against Garrett alleging that she negligently advised them during the midst of the shareholder dispute.
 They claim that Garrett negligently failed to properly advise them as to how to retain control of the corporation; that the methods she advised violated the insurance code; violated a fiduciary duty to shareholders; was unethical, and was substantially more expensive.
 The circuit judge granted Garrett a partial summary judgment based on his interpretation of the contract which was different from the interpretation made by the circuit judge in the earlier civil case.
 The other portion of the claim was resolved in favor of Garrett by a jury verdict.
 The Court of Appeals upheld the decision of the circuit court, and this Court granted discretionary review.

-I. Jury Instructions
+#### I. Jury Instructions

 Correct instructions are absolutely essential to an accurate jury verdict.
 The fundamental function of instructions is to tell the jury what it must believe from the evidence in order to resolve each dispositive factual issue in favor of the party who has the burden of proof on that issue.